rapidsai/docs/resources/recently-updated.md

 Ops-Bot-Merge-Barrier: true
 ```

 If a PR with this line is merged, no PRs can be merged after it unless they merge in the merge barrier commit.
+If a PR cannot be merged due to missing a merge barrier, the easiest fix is to simply merge in the latest commit from the target branch.